-International students who will stay in Japan for more than three months are required to join this insurance system.
-The procedures are carried out at the local ward/city office.
+International students who intend to stay in Japan for more than three months are required to join this insurance system.
+Students should enroll in the insurance plan at their local ward/city office.

 -Personal Accident Insurance for Students Pursuing Education and Research